LargeNFT/large-nft/README.md

 **Large Reader** is a statically generated, self-hosted PWA that can be deployed to any simple webhost to let users enjoy the collection from any device.
 Large Reader is optimized for text-based content and has functionality similar to the Kindle.
 When combined with **Large Sync** it also shows the full transaction history for every token, for every user, and includes a full collection leaderboard.

-**Large Sync** is a simple Node app that generates live Ethereum transaction data for **Large Reader** in real-time or on a schedule.
+**Large Sync** is a lightweight Node app that generates live Ethereum transaction data for **Large Reader** in real-time or on a schedule.
 The sync is designed to run both in the browser and in Node.
 Because it is lightweight it can also be run on a schedule on the free-tier of the popular free webhosts.
 So users can get the latest data from the webhost or download and process it themselves from their own Ethereum node.

 Supports [Alchemy](https://www.alchemy.com/) and local Ethereum nodes.